 The Glorious Revolution, which took place in England from 1688-1689, involved the ousting of King James II.

 Both political and religious motives sparked the revolution.
 Many English citizens were distrustful of the Catholic king and disapproved of the monarchy’s outright power.

-Tensions were high between the British Parliament and the king, and Catholics and Protestants were also at odds.
+Tensions were high between Parliament and the king, and Catholics and Protestants were also at odds.

 James II was eventually replaced by his Protestant daughter, Mary, and her Dutch husband, William of Orange.
 The two leaders formed a joint monarchy and agreed to give Parliament more rights and power.